ast-grep/ast-grep/README.md

-# AST-Grep
+# ASTGrep

+A fast and easy tool for code searching, linting, rewriting at large scale.

+## Introduction

+ASTGrep is a lightning fast and user-friendly tool that performs static analysis and automatic code modification at large scale.

+ASTGrep's core is searching and rewriting code based on abstract syntax tree produced by tree-sitter.
+It can help you do static analysis on

+## Feature Highlight

+* An intuitive pattern to find and replace AST.
+ASTGrep's pattern looks like ordinary code you would write every day.
+(You can call the pattern is isomorphic to code).

+* jQuery like API for AST traversal and manipulatioin.

+* YAML configuration to write new linting rules or code modification.

+* Written in compiled language, parsing with tree-sitter and utilizing multiple cores.

+* Beautiful command line interface :)

-A tool to greatly simplify AST matching and manipulation.
-Democratize compiler magic and liberate one from cumbersome AST programming!
-Imagine ast-grep as the jQuery for tree-sitter AST.
+Democratize abstract syntax tree magic and liberate one from cumbersome AST programming!

 ## CLI Screenshot